 This section establishes the R-1A One-family rural residential district to encourage the development of residential properties of a semi-rural character within areas of the Township presently without public water and sewerage services and likely to remain without such services for an indefinite period.
 This district includes existing low density one-family properties as well as areas within which such development appears both likely and desirable.
-In order to avoid intrusion of undesirable uses and to foster all possible benefits for a continued high quality residential environment, all non-residential land and structure uses in this district, as well as other residential districts in this ordinance, have been classified into three (3) categories: (1) Those uses permitted by right; (2) Those uses permitted under special conditions; and (3) Those uses permitted by special permit.
-The latter classification has been established to facilitate the inclusion within the district of certain non-residential uses which have been generally accepted as reasonably compatible with one-family neighborhoods but which present potential injurious effects upon residential and other property unless authorized under specific and controlled conditions.

 The future land use designations that would be most appropriate for this district is "Rural Residential" and "Low-Density Residential".